|

 Tip speed is only required for frequency of clip not quality of cut.
 Just like a pair of scissors, the reel blades should be acting with the bedknife with very little or preferably zero clearance between the two.
 Once the reel blades and bedknives are set properly, friction is developed.

+To reduce friction, another step in reel sharpening must be accomplished.
 Relief grinding is removing the back part of the reel blades thus leaving a very thin “land“ area.
-This method of reel grinding “for manicuring turf is recommended and preferred by all reel mower manufacturers.
+This method of reel grinding “for manicuring turf” is recommended and preferred by all reel mower manufacturers.
 The benefits of relief grinding which includes less bedknife wear, less power requirements, higher quality of cut over a sustained period, also includes the ability to backlap a reel unit periodically to help insure and maintain the highest quality of cut.
 Another benefit of relief grinding is a dramatic reduction of drag.
 Drag that is developed as the grass is cut and moved between the reel and bedknife to be discharged in a catcher or back to the ground.

 (NOTE: Backlapping mid-season, when done properly and timely, should only take 3-5 minutes.)
 Keeping reels adjusted to the bedknife is the most challenging task required of a technician.